Twitter Tips & Strategies

 The default look might not fit your brand perfectly.
 Luckily, these apps offer plenty of design flexibility.

 • Layout: In the settings panel, look for a "Layout" tab.
-Here, you can usually pick between different view styles.
+Here, you can usually choose between different view styles.
 A grid offers a clean, organized look, while a slider or carousel can showcase several posts in a small space.
 A masonry layout feels more fluid and is great for feeds with different-sized images.

 • Settings: A "Settings" or "Content" tab typically lets you control what type of content appears.
-You can choose how many posts to display at once or decide whether to show or hide things like replies and retweets.
+You can choose how many posts to display at once or decide whether to show or hide replies and retweets.

 Method 2: Using the HTML Embed for More Control